hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/t-sql-statements/4-select.md

 The **Arguments** may be any of the following:

-* ALL: The result set returns all the rows and columns, and may include duplicate values.
+* ALL: The result set returns all the rows and columns and may include duplicate values.
 'ALL' is the default.
 * DISTINCT: Returns unique rows.
-* column_list: A single column name, or a list of comma-separated column names.
+* column_list: A single column name or a list of comma-separated column names.
 * *: The result set returns all columns and rows from a table/view, as specified in the 'FROM' clause.

 Some of the common select query clauses are: